A Young Person’s ManuScript:

 Humans haven’t been in existence for less than a blink of a second of history.

-Acknowledging that we’re just a blip on the universal cosmos, it’s also important to note how much humans have accomplished.
+Acknowledging that we’re just a blip in the universal cosmos, it’s also important to note how much humans have accomplished.
 Today we live in the most democratic, peaceful, and technologically advanced societies in history, despite the staggering amount of negative media.

 We’ve been here for a blink of an eye, yet our current actions threaten our existence.
 Whether you realize it or not, your actions matter.